-Of beneficiary respondents have a four-year degree, with an additional 36% possessing a post-graduate degree such as a master's or phd.
-Non-beneficiaries attained similar education levels, with slightly more having a four-year degree (49%), which could be due to the fact non-beneficiaries may be older in age.
+32% of beneficiary respondents have a four-year degree, with an additional 36% possessing a post-graduate degree such as a master's or PhD.
+Non-beneficiaries attained similar education levels, with slightly more having a four-year degree (49%).

-The education data indicates that applicants and beneficiaries have a high level of education.
-This suggests the TEF Entrepreneurship Programme acts as an accelerator, helping start-ups and ventures with defining and building their products, providing seed capital, and networking opportunities, as well as a pitching phase, rather than acting as initiation Programme that gets people who have not been previously engaged to start business.
+The education data indicates that applicants and beneficiaries have a high level of education, which suggests the TEF programme acts as an accelerator, helping start-ups and ventures with defining and building their products, providing seed capital, and networking opportunities, as well as a pitching phase, rather than acting as initiation programme that gets people who have not been previously engaged to start business.
 This has implications for the types of training TEF should be providing, with more emphasis on later-stage business development.